mad-eye/meteor-mocha-web/README.md

 # meteor-mocha-client

 Meteor-mocha-client allows you to easily and safely run mocha tests within the Meteor framework.
+This means you can write tests that use Meteor collections.

 ## Setup